AngryEggplantStudios/CULLinary/README.md

 5) Input `sudo xattr -rd com.apple.quarantine "v1.4.1.app"` onto Terminal and hit Enter
 ![Image of Step4](STEPS/macos-step4.jpg)
 6) Enter your MacBook password when prompted on Terminal and hit Enter.
-7) You should be able to run CULLinary now!
+7) Double click on the `v1.4.1` application on your Desktop (or wherever you placed it) and you should be able to run CULLinary now!

 ### Linux
 1) Download the latest Linux (.x86_64 file) release [here](https://github.com/AngryEggplantStudios/CULLinary/releases)